Glass Fiber Reinforced Concrete: Is it Cost-Effective? - Pinoy Builders

-Glass fiber reinforced concrete (GFRC) is a composite material that is stronger and more lightweight than normal concrete.
+A common material used in exterior building facade panels, Glass fiber reinforced concrete (GFRC) is a composite material that is stronger but more lightweight compared to a basic concrete mix.
 This material has unique benefits which open many great possibilities for the construction industry.
-But the question is, is it a cost-effective material that can be used on a massive scale?
+However, while glass fiber reinforced concrete comes with great features that can be beneficial in modern building projects, it is still important to determine its cost-effectivity and if it is a viable construction material option that can be used on a massive scale.

-In this article, we will talk about what GFRC is, its advantages, and its disadvantages to find out if it is sustainable and cost-effective.
+In this article, we will discuss the important components relating to GFRC, its advantages, and its disadvantages to figure out if the innovative construction material is sustainable and cost-effective.

 What is Glass Fiber Reinforced Concrete?